Blac Chyna May Not Have Been Admitted To Harvard After All

 However, the recent update from TMZ contradicts her previous assertion that she had been accepted into the class.

 This story has some of the hallmarks of the elaborate college admissions racket that federal agents recently shut down.
 The investigation led to the indictment of actresses Felicity Huffman and Lori Loughlin.

 As The Inquisitr previously reported, Loughlin allegedly paid $500,000 to get her daughters into the University of Southern California (USC).
-Huffman pleaded guilty to paying $15,000 to a sham charity created for the scheme so that her 18-year-old daughter SAT exam could be corrected.
+Huffman pleaded guilty to paying $15,000 to a sham charity created for the scheme so that her 18-year-old daughter’s SAT exam could be corrected.

 Blac Chyna has not discussed TMZ’s update on her Harvard story on her social media pages.
 Her most recent tweet, as of the writing of this article says, “You can turn off the sun, But I’m still [sic] ganna shine!” and is a repost of a photo on her Instagram page.